(Cartoon by Nina Paley via commons.wikimedia.org.)

 Contributing is easy.
 Read the guidelines below and simply email your article to email@example.com.

-Submissions should be sent in Word format Word-compatible file.
+Submissions should be sent in a Word or Word-compatible file format.
 Please do not use a PDF file due to formatting problems.

 New technology and online media mean more people are getting involved in journalism – in more ways – than ever before.

 Independent Australia is one of the few online magazines to support a range of voices through citizen journalism.
 If you have an important story to tell, our trained staff want to help you bring your article up to a publishable standard.

 'If it is possible to cut a word out, always do.'

 Unlike print media, writing for online media requires a different approach.
 Readers tend to "scan" rather than read every word, so keep these basic tips in mind:

 Your pieces will be looked on much more favourably if they conform to IA style.